 Some patients may develop a rash, scaly, itchy or dry skin.
 Use an alcohol free moisturizer on your skin and lips; avoid moisturizers with perfumes or scents.
 Your doctor or nurse can recommend a topical medication if itching is bothersome.
 If your skin does crack or bleed, be sure to keep the area clean to avoid infection.
 Be sure to notify your healthcare provider of any rash that develops, as this can be a reaction.
 They can give you more tips on caring for your skin.

 - Heart Problems: This medication can cause abnormal heartbeats or an abnormal heart rhythm called afibrillation (a-fib) or a-flutter.
+It can also lead to heart failure.
 Notify your healthcare provider right away if you feel abnormal heartbeats or if you feel dizzy or faint.

 - High Blood Pressure: This medication can cause high blood pressure (hypertension).
 Patients should have their blood pressure checked regularly during therapy.
 Any hypertension should be treated appropriately.

 - Tumor Lysis Syndrome: If there are a large amount of tumor cells in your body prior to treatment, you are at risk for tumor lysis syndrome.
 This happens when the tumor cells die too quickly and their waste overwhelms the body.
 You may be given a medication (allopurinol) and IV fluids to help prevent this.
 If you experience nausea, vomiting, diarrhea or become lethargic (drowsy, sluggish), notify your oncology team right away.
 TLS can affect your kidney function.
 Your provider will monitor your kidney function with blood work.
 Notify your provider if you have little or no urine output.